k1tch0p/k1tch0p.github.io/_posts/2025-07-31-HTB_cypher.md

 ## Foothold
 <!-- Continue the writeup here -->
-We start by a scan for open ports :
+We start by a scan for open ports using Nmap:
 ```plaintext
 Nmap scan report for 10.10.11.57
 Host is up (0.12s latency).